-The science of treating consumers of modern news media like what they, for practical purposes, are; to whit, near-passive objects of surveillance and control.
+The science of treating consumers of as near-passive objects of surveillance and control.
 Skinnerian human behaviour control, limbic consumerism.
 This is a powerful strategy.
-Relying on peoples’ rationality and/or agency to get things done has a poor track record in recent history.
+Relying on peoples’ rationality and/or agency to get things done has a less auspicious track record.

 Recommended reading before you blame someone for having no attention span.
 Michael Schulson, if the internet is addictive, why don’t we regulate it?

 As a consultant to Silicon Valley startups, Eyal helps his clients mimic what he calls the ‘narcotic-like properties’ of sites such as Facebook and Pinterest.
 His goal, Eyal told Business Insider, is to get users ‘continuing through the same basic cycle.
 Forever and ever.’

 […] For a tech company in the attention economy, the longer you’re engaged by variable rewards, the more time you spend online, and the more money they make through ad revenue.

-Hooked: how pokies are designed to be addictive is a datavisualisation of poker machines, based on Addiction by Design by Natasha Dow Schüll and How electronic gambling machines work, by Charles Livingstone.
+Hooked: how pokies are designed to be addictive is a datavisualisation of poker machines, based on Addiction by Design (Schüll 2014) See also How electronic gambling machines work, by Charles Livingstone.